LinkClinton/raytracing-gpu/readme.md

 # path-tracing-gpu

-This is an experimental lab for me to explore the path tracing and ray tracing in GPU with DXR/VK.
+This is an experimental lab for me to explore the path tracing and ray tracing on GPU with DXR/VK.

 ## Supported